 Challenge your team and field leaders to coach, teach, and lead

 You can’t always set aside a week for team members to do training or an apprenticeship.
-Encourage your project leaders to take initiative coaching their team through decision-making and problem solving.
+Encourage your project leaders to take the initiative in coaching their team through decision-making and problem-solving.